jsoref/spamassassin/.github/README.md

 Jobs run using the database option postgres or mysql will only run the various sql tests.
 Jobs run using the none option for database will run all the other tests.

-Some tests, especially some that rely on network access such as t/dnsbl.t, seem to fail occassionally, especially when you are running many jobs simultaneously.
+Some tests, especially some that rely on network access such as t/dnsbl.t, seem to fail occasionally, especially when you are running many jobs simultaneously.
 After all the jobs of a workflow have completed, you can rerun just those that have failed by clicking on the **Re-run jobs** button in the overview page for the jobs, and then selecting **Re-run failed jobs**.
 Repeat until jobs that seem to be only intermittent failures have successfully passed.